james-jw/xq-promise/README.md

 ```

 ## The Power of Async!
-Hopefully its clear now how to defer work, what a promise is and how to join multiple promises.
+Hopefully its clear now, how to defer work, what a promise is and how to join multiple promises.
 It still may not be entirely clear the benefit with this pattern XQuery; however that is about to change.

 Let me introduce one last method, and the whole reason I wrote this library.